[updated to make clear 15 USC 2218(d) is specific to fire prevention and control legislation]

 The point is that if a contractor complies with the (f)(2) requirement or otherwise makes their inventors parties to the funding agreement (Bayh-Dole’s definition of “funding agreement” provides for contractors to add parties to the funding agreement by assignment, substitution of parties, and subcontract–see 35 USC 201(b)), then inventors when they invent create subject inventions because inventors own their inventions.
 That is, if inventors are parties to the funding agreement, then Bayh-Dole’s 35 USC 202(a) applies to them and 15 USC 2218(d) is preempted.
 If inventors are not parties to the funding agreement, then 15 USC 2218(d) applies and Bayh-Dole doesn’t.
 If a contractor subsequently acquires ownership of an invention made under 15 USC 2218(d), then Bayh-Dole applies.

-Any account of Bayh-Dole should start with 15 USC 2218(d) and the Nixon patent policy.
-That’s the overarching regulatory framework.
-Bayh-Dole comes into this framework by preemption when a contractor obtains ownership of an invention made under contract.
+Any account of Bayh-Dole ought to start with 15 USC 2218(d) and the Nixon patent policy to show how screwed up things are.
+Bayh-Dole comes into the 2218(d) framework by preemption when a contractor obtains ownership of an invention made under contract.
 The overwhelming effort of university administrators has been to find ways to claim ownership of all inventions made by faculty, thus ensuring that all inventions made under federal contract will be subject inventions and thus enable Bayh-Dole’s preemption.
 But nothing in federal policy–or statute–requires university administrators to do this, and nothing indicates that by doing so university administrators improve the public’s benefit arising from the outcomes of federally supported research.